 Hard-anodized cookware is a catchall phrase for pots and pans that are made from electrochemically-hardened aluminum, and covers many different brands and styles.
 Cookware made from hard-anodized aluminum has a significantly longer lifespan than traditional cookware and is virtually non-porous.
 It is this nearly complete lack of pores that enables it to resist sticking, even if food is overcooked or burned.

 The electrochemical process of hard-anodization is relatively simple.
 The aluminum base that will make up the skillet, saucepan, or other implement is first submerged in a sulfuric acid bath, then exposed to low electrical charges.
 During this process, the aluminum ions in the pan are directly exposed to oxygen, resulting in a natural oxidation reaction that creates aluminum oxide.
 The acid is then cooled to 32°F (0°C) and the electric current radically increased, which causes the outer shell of the pan to immediately anodize.
+The surface oxidation of the base before it is anodized results in the reduction of surface pores.
 The surface becomes extremely hard — twice as strong as stainless steel, according to some accounts — within a matter of seconds.

 There are several reasons why people want hard-anodized cookware, but its durability and long lifespan are usually at the top of the list.
 Pots and pans that have been made this way are usually heavy and will resist scratching, warping, and corrosion.
 They are also known for their even heat distribution, which means that cooks can count on them to produce uniform results no matter what is being prepared.
 Most of the time, manufacturers put a premium on these benefits, though; hard-anodized cookware is often quite expensive as a result.
 Many people are willing to pay this higher price because they know that the cookware will last for a long time: when properly cared for, it may never need to be replaced.